ivakalandadze/ScandiWeb-Shopping-Site/README.md

-# This Project is located in Master Branch
+# This Project is located on Master Branch